Did you know Garnet is called a stone of regeneration and stability? Learn about Garnet and its metaphysical and healing properties lore.

 Physical Conditions Properties

 Garnet is sometimes called a "stone of health" and crystal healing specialists say that garnet can assist in healing acid reflux (GERD), adrenal glancs, ADD/ADHD, anemia and other blood related illness, assimilate vitamins and minerals, bone, brain and brain tumors, cell structure, Down's syndrome, DNA/RNA corrections, fertility, heart, immune system, lungs, physical strength, pituitary, reproductive system, skin, spine, as well as promoting rapid general healing and regeneration.
+Please note that healing crystal meanings are spiritual supports to healing and are not prescriptions or healthcare information.

 Garnet is associated primarily with the root chakra, but also with the heart chakra.
 It is used to balance, purify, align and remove negative energy from all the chakras and aura.
 Various types of garnets have their own properties in addition to those of garnet in general and may be related other chakras as well.
 Garnet is used to encourage movement of the kundalini is an orderly fashion.